NescienceSoftware/Nescience-Indexing-CLI/README.md

 ###### Initial Setup
 1. Start up "Nescience_Rebalance.exe" using the shortcut in the first folder, or directly with the executable.

+*Note: If a message questions the origin of the exe, do not worry, we will be getting a proper microsoft liscence ASAP.*

 2. When prompted, type "Binance" as your exchange selection.

 3. Enter your API Key and API Secret when prompted.